rx-angular/rx-angular/libs/template/README.md

 </ng-container>
 ```

 `*ngIf` is also interfering with rendering.
-In case of any falsy
+In case of any false
 value (e.g. `0`), the component would get detached from the dom.

 View binding with `*rxLet`: